develop-me/bootcamp--week-05--tooling/challenges/01/08-branches.md

 - add an image to one of the pages
 - add a footer copyright notice to all pages

 To practice the branching technique, create a new feature branch *for each task*.
+That'll be three new branches in all.

 Here's a step by step guide on what to do: